How can the vibrant character of Amsterdam-Noord be combined with the tranquillity of nature?

 .

-The variety of housing types makes Noordhof 4 and 5 suitable for a diverse range of residents and life stages.
-Family homes, maisonettes and flats alternate, offering flexible floor plans with an abundance of light and outdoor space.
-Large sliding doors connect the living rooms to balconies or terraces, and the single-family homes have their own pavement space for benches and meeting the neighbours.
-At the rear of Noordhof 4, the green courtyard garden offers peace and shelter, providing a communal oasis in the heart of the city.
-At Noordhof 5, the northern entrance leads directly into the spacious, green courtyard garden.
-The parking garage is cleverly hidden from view, creating a quiet, sheltered place where residents can meet and take a break from the city.
+The mix of housing types makes Noordhof 4 and 5 suitable for a wide range of residents and life stages.
+Family homes, maisonettes, and apartments alternate, offering flexible layouts with plenty of natural light and outdoor space.
+Large sliding doors connect living rooms to balconies or terraces, while the family homes feature their own small stoop along the street, a place for a bench and informal encounters with neighbors.
+At the rear of Noordhof 4, the green inner courtyard provides calm and shelter, like a shared oasis in the heart of the city.
+In Noordhof 5, the northern entrance leads directly into a generous, green courtyard.
+The parking garage is discreetly tucked out of sight, creating a quiet, sheltered environment where residents can meet and momentarily step away from the bustle of the city.

 Collaborating with multiple architects